Which Of The Following Statements Is Always True

 False True

 • Law of Non-Contradiction ¬(P ∧ ¬P): This states that it is not possible for both P and its negation ¬P to be true simultaneously.
-For example, "It is not the case that it is both raining and not raining."
+To give you an idea, "It is not the case that it is both raining and not raining."
 The truth table for this is:

 P ¬P P ∧ ¬P ¬(P ∧ ¬P)